dankelley/OceanAnalysis.jl/README.md

 OceanAnalysis.jl is a Julia package designed to facilitate the analysis of oceanographic data.
-It is at a very early stage of development by someone who is just learning Julia as a supplement to R.
+It is at a very early stage of development by someone who is in the early steps of exploring Julia as a supplement to R.

 ## Installation